OpenZeppelin/cairo-contracts/README.md

 openzeppelin = "0.17.0"
 ```

 The previous example would import the entire library.
-We can also add each package as a separated dependency to improve the building time by not including modules that won't be used:
+We can also add each package as a separate dependency to improve the building time by not including modules that won't be used:

 ```toml
 [dependencies]